 Number of Observations:

 (Click on the following maps and charts to see full sized version)

 Map Help and Descriptions

-Deep, cold lakes and reservoirs.
-(FWP) Deep cold water lakes and reservoir with some rocky bottom and on abundance of forage fish.
+Deep, cold lakes and reservoirs (Montana Department of Fish, Wildlife, and Parks 2003).
+Deep cold water lakes and reservoir with some rocky bottom and on abundance of forage fish.
 Spawns over rocky shoal areas in lakes in depths from 10 to 120 feet.

-Young feed on plankton and aquatic invertebrates.
-Diet is largely fish after reaching 2-3 lbs. in wieght.
+Young lake trout feed on plankton and aquatic invertebrates.
+Diet is largely other fish after reaching 2-3 lbs. in weight.

 Broadcasts spawn Oct-Nov.
-Eggs hatch in following March or April when water temps. reach 34-38 degrees F. Fry soon move into deep water.
+Eggs hatch in following March or April when water temperatures reach 34-38 degrees F. Fry soon move into deep water.
 No parental care.

 Do you know of a citation we're missing?

 - Alowaifeer, A.M.
 2019.
 The application of mass spectrometry in environmental chemistry: investigating biological cycling of arsenic, mercury and glycine betaine in aquatic ecosystems.
 Ph.D.
 Dissertation.
 Bozeman, MT: Montana State University.
 167 p.